 - This medicine must be given slowly, so the needle will remain in place for about 1 hour.

 - In most cases, this medicine is given for at least 2 weeks, but may be continued for longer.
-Keep using this medicine for the full treatment time, even if you feel better after the first few doses.
-Your infection may not clear up if you stop using the medicine too soon.
+Take all of the medicine in your prescription to clear up your infection, even if you feel better after the first few doses.

 Drugs and Foods to Avoid: